chrisyifanjin/course-projects/README.md

 This is a survey conducted by Dr.Garth about the characteristics and some demographic information about students.

-**1 Cleaning data:**  The tasks including: tackling missing value, unrealistic value and the format issue.
+**1 Cleaning data:**  The tasks including: tackling missing value, unrealistic value and the formatting issue.

 **2 Statistical Test:** Using multiple test methods including t-test, Welch test and Wilcoxon rank-sum test to test the relationship between different variables using **R**.